 What can I say, I live on the wild side 😉

-I ended up with three half-pint jars that all sealed beautifully and a little bit left in the pot which I gladly ate right there and then.
+I ended up with three half-pint jars of candied oranges slices that all sealed beautifully and a little bit left in the pot which I gladly ate right there and then.

 I added some sour cream to a small bowl and topped it with the oranges.
 Oh, it’s so good!

 They are moist, not dry or too hard, but still firm and orangy and sweet.
 They go really great with sour cream but you can eat this on a toast or even I imagine it will go very well with some sort of a beef dish.

 I am going to keep my jars sealed for a little while.
 It’s a hard task but I really want to see if the oranges will last in the jar.
 I’ll update this post in a few weeks with the results of the experiment.

 Have you ever made candied oranges?
 Have you ever canned oranges?
 I’d love to hear about your experience so please comment below!

 If you want to see another way of doing this check out this great recipe.

 Here is the handy printable for these candied oranges slices…